pikvm/pikvm/pages/Community_FAQ.md

 - Using FF, navigate to https://pikvm
   - Open web terminal and go to root, rw then nano /etc/issue
   - add ‘IP: \4’
-  - Once you reboot, you will now see the IP in the upper right
+  - Once you reboot, you will now see the IP in the upper left
+  - The below commands will verify that your Pi on on your network
 ```
 arp -a | grep below is a list of MAC's for Raspberry Pi
 	B8:27:EB:xx:xx:xx	B8-27-EB-xx-xx-xx	B827.EBxx.xxxx